-Figure 7 : Transmission of the vibration signals generated in the system on their way to a sensor via a transmission path consisting of a number of transmission functions.
-The pictures of the gear, bearing and shaft are from
+Figure 7: Vibration signals generated in the system transmitted to a sensor via a transmission path consisting of a number of transmission functions.
+The images of the gear, bearing, and shaft are from Ref.
+[31].

-To test the algorithm, a large database of simulations was constructed.
-The simulations were constructed using transmission function, signals of gears and bearings, various signals of the rotational speed and white noise.
+To test Eq.
+(16), a large database of simulations was constructed, where each simulation was constructed from a transmission function, signals of gears and bearings, and various signals connected to the rotational speed and white noise.

 The simulation of each vibration signal was done as follows (Figure 8): First, the global simulation parameters and the rotational speed are fixed, and the signal and noise are generated based on these parameters.
-Next, the transmission function is calculated to simulate signals from real machines in which excitations created by the rotating parts are transferred through the machinery’s structure transfer function, which amplifies each frequency range differently, to be detected at the sensor.
+Next, the transmission function is calculated to simulate signals from real machines in which excitations created by the rotating parts are transferred to the sensor by the transfer functions corresponding to the machinery’s structure and that amplify each frequency range differently.
 The signals created in the second step are then convoluted with the transmission function.
 The simulation reproduces the dynamic behavior of shaft, gear, and bearing components.